 “Surpassing our goal by over $7,000 and raising more than $25,000 on our first push day this year is a powerful testament to the dedication and passion of everyone involved,” said Sarah Springer, executive director of QTHON.
 “Every team captain, committee member and participant plays a meaningful role in reaching our fundraising goals and helping us ‘Light the Way’ for future generations.
 I am so excited to see everything we can do as a Quinnipiac community in these next five months.”

-Nearly 600 students raised $25,596 for the third annual QTHON Cares event on October 22.
+QTHON’s internal team raised $25,596 during the third annual QTHON Cares event, which drew over 600 attendees on October 22.

 QTHON is a student-led organization that raises funds and awareness for the patients and families at Connecticut Children's, the only health system in Connecticut 100% dedicated to pediatrics.